 Ivan Monk working the streets of South Central LA.
 Please wear a

 hardhat reading this story, we're not sure, but maybe something is

-going to blow up.
-His Ivan Monk novels have
+going to blow up. ahis Ivan Monk novels have

 been critically acclaimed and one optioned for an HBO feature film.

-His latest novel, just out, is titled BANGERS, an unflinching look at LA hoods.
+His latest novel, just out, is titled BAD NIGHT IS FALLING.